LawrenceSB24/Weatherman-Portfolio/README.md

 ## Description of Code

 So for this portfolio, we have three pieces:
-> 1. portfolio.html [forecaster.html] (This is our sematic html file with the backbone information for our portfolio)
+> 1. forecaster.html [forecaster.html] (This is our sematic html file with the backbone information for our portfolio)

-> 2. reset-style.css [reset.css] (This is the css file that allows the developer to reset the styling of our HTML file(s) to a consistent baseline.
+> 2. reset.css [reset.css] (This is the css file that allows the developer to reset the styling of our HTML file(s) to a consistent baseline.
 This lets us design our html file from scrtach)

-> 3. portfolio-style.css [weather.css] (This is the css file that contains all of the styling and formating for our HTML file)
+> 3. weather.css [weather.css] (This is the css file that contains all of the styling and formating for our HTML file)